gajus/eslint-plugin-jsdoc/README.md

 the [ESTree docs](https://github.com/estree/estree) as used by Espree or see ESLint's [overview of the structure of AST](https://eslint.org/docs/developer-guide/working-with-custom-parsers#the-ast-specification).

-However, it can sometimes be even more helpful to get an idea of ASt by just providing some of your JavaScript to the wonderful [AST Explorer](https://astexplorer.net/) tool and see what AST is built out of your code.
+However, it can sometimes be even more helpful to get an idea of AST by just providing some of your JavaScript to the wonderful [AST Explorer](https://astexplorer.net/) tool and see what AST is built out of your code.
 You can set the tool to the specific parser which you are using.

+<a name="eslint-plugin-jsdoc-advanced-ast-and-selectors-uses-tips-for-ast"></a>
+#### Uses/Tips for AST

 And if you wish to introspect on the AST of code within your projects, you can use [eslint-plugin-query](https://github.com/brettz9/eslint-plugin-query).